sierra-alpha/dotfiles/readme.md

-This is a home for all my dot files, some repos such as .emacs have their own liscence files and credits, for everything else assume the GPL3 liscen mentioned in liscences.md
+This is a home for all my dot files, some repos such as .emacs have their own licence files and credits, for everything else assume the GPL3 licenses mentioned in licences.md

 The Dotfiles to get my specific config in kainga Copyright (C) 2020 Shaun Alexander